-Behavioral Health Residential Facilities

-CODAC has Behavioral Health Residential Facilities, which offer shortterm, therapeutic residential interventions for adults.
-Residential Facilities are staffed by skilled professionals 24/7/365 to help stabilize people in crisis so they can live successfully and independently in the community.
+Gila House Behavioral Health Residential Facility CODAC has a Behavioral Health Residential Facility called the Gila House, which offers short-term, therapeutic residential interventions for adults.
+The Gila House House is staffed by skilled professionals 24/7/365 to help stabilize people in crisis so they can live successfully and independently in the community.
 Referral is required.